Let’s take a look at

 Customers can review and update their account information in the following ways:

-- For Verizon Wireline: Call 1-800-VERIZON or use your online account or My Fios app
+- For Verizon Wireline, call 1-800-VERIZON or access your Verizon home account online

 - For customers of specific apps: Use your app settings

-You can also email us to set up an appointment to review the personally identifiable information we have about you.
+You can also submit a privacy inquiry form to set up an appointment to review the personally identifiable information we have about you.
 You can only review records that contain your personally identifiable information, and you’ll have to provide proper identification to do so.
-We’ll work with you to update your records if necessary.
+We’ll work with you to update our records if necessary.
 You may be charged for copies of documents that you request.

 -